 Your assessment should also consider where a company is located, how many employees it has, and whether it is privately or publicly owned.

-2. Be confident about salary expectations
+2. Be confident

-If possible, it’s always better to put off a salary discussion until you’re well into the job interview, after you’ve had the opportunity to explain what you can bring to the table and learn a little more about what’s expected in the position.
+If possible, it’s always better to put off a discussion about your expected salary until you’re well into the interview, after you’ve had the opportunity to explain what you can bring to the table and learn more about what’s expected in the position.
 But if the interviewer insists, you can also insist that you’d like to know first if the salary range they have in mind is in your ballpark.

 3. Look at the bigger picture

-If the salary is lower than you had hoped, you can ask for more benefits, from vacation time to flexible work hours to permission to occasionally work from home.
+If the salary is lower than you had hoped, you can ask for perks, from vacation time to flexible work hours to permission to occasionally work remotely.

-5. Know when to walk
+4. Know when to walk